pokarats/CoDER/README.md

 #### GCN

-Following the works in [Learning EHR Graphical Structures with Graph Convolutional Transformer](https://ojs.aaai.org/index.php/AAAI/article/view/5400) and [LiGCN](https://aclanthology.org/2022.dlg4nlp-1.7), we set up the task of ICD-9 code/mult-label classification as a graph classification problem using GCN and a classification layer.
+Following the works in [Learning EHR Graphical Structures with Graph Convolutional Transformer](https://ojs.aaai.org/index.php/AAAI/article/view/5400) and [GCN with Attention for Multi-Label Weather Recognition](https://doi.org/10.1007/s00521-020-05650-8), we set up the task of ICD-9 code/mult-label classification as a graph classification problem using GCN and a classification layer.

+For all our experiments, we represent our data as homogenous graphs with one type of nodes and edges.
+W2V and Case4 KGE embeddings are initialized as node features.
+No edge features/weights are used.

+Both 'mean' and 'sum' aggregator functions are experimented to created a graph-level representation from node-level representations.

+Pre-limiary results can be found in the [GNN Results Section](/res/README.md#GNN)

+#### GCN Baseline

+As a baseline, we utilized semantic information the UMLS and the relational information in the pre-trained KG (case4) to construct graphs representing input documents.
+Each sample is represented as a graph of CUI entities.
+Edges are connected based on whether or not there are relations between the CUIs in the KG and/or if they belong to the same semantic type.

+#### GCN Extension

+CUI entities are connected in a way that aligns with a human domain expert's reasoning steps.
+We selected 5 documents and annotated relevant CUIs based on the gold labels.
+A domain expert with clinical background performed the annotation to identify which CUI entities may provide contextual/inference information for the given labels.
+Based on the insight from this annotation exercise and findings in [Learning EHR Graphical Structures with Graph Convolutional Transformer](https://ojs.aaai.org/index.php/AAAI/article/view/5400) regarding EHR structure and GCN performance, we proposed building a document graph as follows:

+- CUI entities are grouped based on whether they are considered diagnostic, procedure, concept, or laboratory entities.
+- Conditional probabilities of the co-occurrences of CUIs across these groups are pre-calculated from the training set
+- During graph construction, edges are connected if the conditional probability between the CUIs exceed a threshold
+- Edges are also drawn based on relations in the KG to reduce the number of disjointed subgraphs.

 ## TODO's + Notes

 ### Next Steps
-1. Have baseline GNN model working with baseline edge building schemes (edges between CUIs belong to the same sem type)
-2. Extend from baseline Graph Dataset base-line edge building to incorporate ideas in the following papers:
-  - [GNN-XML paper](http://arxiv.org/abs/2012.05860) --> dig into how they initialize GIN and build their graph/Adj Matrix??
-  - [DFGN paper](https://aclanthology.org/P19-1617) --> for graph/Adj Matrix building
-  - [GCT paper](https://ojs.aaai.org/index.php/AAAI/article/view/5400) --> for graph/Adj Matrix idea
-  - [HyperCore](https://aclanthology.org/2020.acl-main.282) --> for how to aggregate graph with doc text
-3. Experiments:
-   1. SNOMED_KGE + base GNN model
-   2. SNOMED_KGE + extenion GNN Model
-   3. Fine tune and experiments with other types of embeddings?
-   4. Post analysis
+1. Incorporate position information to the GNN approach
+2. Implement GCN Extension
+3. Create visualizations that compare the different graph construction approaches

 ### Optional